 Developing that style will take some time up front.
 But once you have your style locked down, you won't have to think about how you're going to set things up every time you want to photograph a new product.
 You'll already have a clear set of guidelines to follow.

 Develop a consistent product photography style, so your images all have a cohesive look that suits your brand.
-You may use elements such as color, props, backdrops, camera angles, or composition throughout your photos to create a recognizable style across a variety of photos.
+You may use elements such as color, props, backdrops, camera angles, or composition consistently throughout your photos to create a recognizable style across a variety of photos.

-To get a sense of what could work for your brand, devote some time to looking at a range of product photos.
+To get a sense of what could work for your brand, devote some time to analyze a range of product photography ideas.
 Keep a collection of the photos you love and make note of why you love them.
-A secret Pinterest board would be perfect for this task.

 Once you have a good sense of the style you want to carry through all of your craft photography, it's smart to create a set of guidelines to help you maintain consistency.